 Dan MacMillan is one of Fayetteville's most recognized architects.
-He went to school at NCSU and graduated in 1948 just before Henry Kamphoefner came on board as Dean of the newly formed School of Design.came to visit during that year to see the Arena.
+He went to school at NCSU and graduated in 1948 just before Henry Kamphoefner came on board as Dean of the newly formed School of Design.
+After working a few years for Jim Webb, he worked for a year as a project engineer for Muirhead Construction on Raleigh's Dorton Arena.
+MacMillan recalled that Mies Van Der Rohe came to visit during that year to see the Arena.

-1953 - The Tom Suggs House, 728 Athens Avenue, Fayetteville.
+1953 - The Tom Suggs House, 728 Athens Avenue, Fayetteville NC.
 According to Dan MacMillan, it featured the first deck in town.
-As of 2012 owned by Robert J. Lints.
+Sold to Robert J. Lints.

-1953 - The H. J. Ziegler House, 606 Forest Lake Drive, formerly 606 Vista Drive, Fayetteville.
+1953 - The H. J. Ziegler House, 606 Forest Lake Drive, Fayetteville NC.
+Former address was 606 Vista Drive.
 On the lake.
 Designed by Mason Hicks while working with Dan MacMillan.
 Four bedrooms, 3.5 baths.
 Destroyed approximately late 2008.
 The land was sold in 2012.

 1955 - The E. C. Garber House, 1810 Lakeshore Drive, Fayetteville NC.
 Dan MacMillan was the primary architect along with his brother.